ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 Now we have a way to process a runtime computation returning a list of tutorials, create individual tutorial splices for each tutorial, and return it as a single compiled splice.
-This is a very important point that gets to the core of compiled Heist: we can reuse splices however we want as long as we compile them down to a single splice this way.
+This is a very important point that gets to the core of compiled Heist: we can reuse splices (and thus nodes in a template) however we want, as long as we compile them down to a single splice this way.

 We can then create top level splices that will map the outer `<allTutorials>` node to this compiled splice: